Cautious Bitcoin Bounce to Face Inflation Data Hurdles Later This Week

 Of the two, the CPI report is of more import and economists are forecasting that gauge to have risen 0.4% in April, in line with the March advance.
 The annual pace of headline CPI is seen slowing to 3.4% from 3.5% in March.
 The so-called core CPI – which strips out food and energy costs – is expected to rise 0.3% in April versus 0.4% in March, with the annual pace falling to 3.6% from 3.8%.

 It's stubbornly high inflation which has thrown a wrench into market expectations for a series of Federal Reserve rate cuts in 2024.
 To date, there have been exactly zero rate cuts and markets are now pricing in an 11% chance the Fed sits on its hands for the remainder of the year, according to CME FedWatch.
-Another fast inflation report might not just have traders abandoning hope of any easier monetary policy in 2024, but might have them begin to price in odds of the Fed's next move being an increase in benchmark rates.
+Another fast inflation report might not just have traders abandoning hope of any easier monetary policy in 2024, but could have them begin to price in odds of the Fed's next move being an increase in benchmark rates.

 Other data and Powell speaks